-Component PI Scoring issues SG60 SG80 SG100 Fishery- specific management systemMonitorin Monitoring and management performance evaluation 3.2.4 There is a system for monitoring and evaluating the performance of the fishery- specific and enhancement management system(s) against its objectives.
-There is effective and timely review (a) Evaluation coverage The fishery and associated enhancement program(s) has in place mechanisms to evaluate some parts of the management system.
+Component PI Scoring issues SG60 SG80 SG100 Fishery- specific management system Monitoring and management performance evaluation 3.2.4 There is a system for monitoring and evaluating the performance of the fishery-specific and enhancement management system(s) against its objectives.
+There is effective and timely review of the fishery-specific and associated enhancement program(s) management system. (a) Evaluation coverage The fishery and associated enhancement program(s) has in place mechanisms to evaluate some parts of the management system.
 The fishery and associated enhancement program(s) has in place mechanisms to evaluate key parts of the management system.
-The fishery and associated enhancement program(s) has in place mechanisms to evaluate all parts of the management system. of the fishery- specific and associated enhancement program(s) management system. (b) Internal and/or external review !!
+The fishery and associated enhancement program(s) has in place mechanisms to evaluate all parts of the management system. (b) Internal and/or external review !!
 The fishery- specific and associated enhancement program(s) management system is subject to occasional internal review.
 The fishery- specific and associated enhancement program(s) management system is subject to regular internal and occasional external review.
 The fishery- specific and associated enhancement program(s) management system is subject to regular internal and external review.

-SC4.10.1 The team shall evaluate whether hatchery operational plans include welldesigned and supported provisions for monitoring the fishery's enhancement activities that are consistent with achieving specific, related outcomes and objectives in Principles 1 and 2, with particular attention to evaluating the impacts of enhancement activities on natural production components and ecosystem function.
+SC4.10.1 The team shall evaluate whether hatchery operational plans include well-designed and supported provisions for monitoring the fishery's enhancement activities that are consistent with achieving specific, related outcomes and objectives in Principles 1 and 2, with particular attention to evaluating the impacts of enhancement activities on natural production components and ecosystem function.